chylex/Advent-of-Code/README.md

 The repository contains a CMake project (`CMakeLists.txt`) that sets up every day as a CMake subproject.
 You should be able to load the CMake project into [CLion](https://www.jetbrains.com/clion/).

-The source code is in `main.c` with some boilerplate that reads the input file, and calls functions in `main.asm` which implement the logic of each puzzle.
+The source code is in `main.c`, which is either in the puzzle's own folder, or in `utils` if no adjustments are needed.
+By default, `main.c` reads the whole input file into a buffer, and passes it as a parameter to the `entryPoint` function defined in `main.asm` which implements the logic and output of each puzzle.

 Note that everything is targeted for Windows x86 or WoW64, and assembly is not portable, so running on a different OS will most likely require some changes.
 You will need to: